bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/about.md

 <div style="margin-top: 1.5em;"></div>

-I’m an **incoming doctoral student** at [amU](https://www.univ-amu.fr/) under the supervision of [**Dr. Christos Panagiotopoulos (MIO)**](https://www.mio.osupytheas.fr/en/directory/christos-panagiotopoulos/) and [**Dr. Stéphanie Rossignol** (LCE)](https://www.researchgate.net/profile/Stephanie-Rossignol).
-My research interests focus on transport dynamics of polutants.
+I’m a **Doctoral student** at [amU](https://www.univ-amu.fr/) under the supervision of [**Dr. Christos Panagiotopoulos (MIO)**](https://www.mio.osupytheas.fr/en/directory/christos-panagiotopoulos/) and [**Dr. Stéphanie Rossignol** (LCE)](https://www.researchgate.net/profile/Stephanie-Rossignol).
+My research interests focus on transport dynamics of Tyre Wear Particles (TWP)/Residues (TWR) and its associated additives.

-Around 70% of ocean pollution comes from land-based sources, often carried by wind and runoff before settling in coastal waters.
-From microplastics to industrial chemicals, these pollutants don’t just stay put; they travel across air, land and sea, shaping ecosystems and affecting communities that depend on them.
-My PhD will explore some of these topics in more depth.
+Around 70% of ocean pollution comes from land-based sources, carried by wind and runoff before settling in coastal waters.
+From microplastics to industrial chemicals, these pollutants don’t just stay put; they move through air, land, and sea, reshaping ecosystems and threatening marine life.
+Studies show tire wear particles alone account for more than 45% of microplastic pollution in oceans, disrupting food chains and even entering human diets through seafood.
+My PhD will focus on tracing the sources and pathways of TWP/TWR and their associated additives, examining how they reach the ocean and what impacts they have on marine systems.

 Feel free to call me Bharath.
-If you’re curious about how to pronounce it, I’ve put together a quick [pronunciation guide 🔍](https://bharathkumar-rajagopal.github.io/pronunciation/).
+If you’re curious about how to pronounce my name, I’ve put together a quick [pronunciation guide 🔍](https://bharathkumar-rajagopal.github.io/pronunciation/).

 > <span style="font-family: 'Georgia', serif; font-size: 1.5em; font-style: italic;">
 >  **Science**, for me, is less about having answers and more about learning to ask better questions.